 Some meat and produce subscription services claim to sell sustainably and naturally raised products, but the products are not traceable by the buyer!
 There's no label about the farm and no clear way to find out where it actually came from.

 Our farms are hyper-local, from Boise and rural areas around Boise.
 Plus, Every product is linked to a profile all about the farm where it was produced.
-Once on the profile page, just click on the "Description" tab for an in-depth description of that farm's practices.
+Simply visit the Our Farmers page and scroll through each farm profile to view descriptions of that farm's practices.
+If you have questions about a farm's practices, you can contact the farm directly through the contact button on the page.
 (Read through farming practices of FarmDeliver farms.)

 We want you to know the farms and the farmers who are growing your food.